 What Does This Mean for You?

 Do not make the mistake of thinking the SoL causes your debt to go away after it expires!
-If the creditor files suit, the consumer has an absolute defense.
-But you must offer evidence (papers the consumer files to prove his claim) to avoid a judgement.
+If the creditor files suit, you do have an absolute defense (the SOL has expired).
+But you must offer evidence in court to avoid a judgement.
 If the creditor sues you, and there is no proof to show the court that the Statute of Limitations expired, you will lose the lawsuit and a judgment against you.
+Tell the judge your debt is time-barred with some proof – and you’re off the hook.

 When Does the SoL Start?